 Over 2,000 photographs and hundreds of publications on Steelton, Pennsylvania, an ethnic-industrial community in Dauphin County known for the first mill in the United States built expressly for the manufacture of steel.
 Compiled by John Yetter, Steelton resident, and author of Steelton, Pennsylvania: Stop, Look, Listen.

-The Center Archives are open to the public at the following times:
+The Center Archives are open to the public at the following times in the Spring 2018 term:

 For driving directions, click on the Church Hall pin in the interactive map below to view in Google Maps.